 Energy-Water-Environment Sustainability Program

 - B.S.
-Degree in Civil Engineering (Energy-Water-Environment Sustainability)
+Degree in Civil Engineering (primary or secondary) (Energy-Water-Environment Sustainability)

 - M.S.
-Degree in Civil Engineering (Energy-Water-Environment Sustainability)
+Degree in Civil Engineering or Environmental Engineering (Energy-Water-Environment Sustainability)

 - College of Engineering EaSE Certificate

 - Ph.D.
-Degree in Civil Engineering (Energy-Water-Environment Sustainability)
+Degree in Civil Engineering or Environmental Engineering (Energy-Water-Environment Sustainability)

 Learn More About the EWES Program

 The cross-cutting nature of the EWES program serves as bridge to other programs addressing energy, water and sustainability issues within the Department of Civil and Environmental Engineering, across The Grainger College of Engineering, and to other academic units on campus.
 A flexible graduate degree curriculum leading to M.S. and Ph.D. degrees has been designed to accommodate students with backgrounds in various sub-disciplines within civil and environmental engineering as well as other engineering disciplines.
 The graduate program has also been designed so that students meeting the degree requirements of the EWES program will have also completed the requirements of Grainger College's graduate option program certificate in Energy and Sustainability Engineering (EaSE).

 Some areas that the EWES program addresses include:

 - Sustainable energy production: renewable electricity sources (geothermal, hydropower, wind), bioenergy, environmental hydrodynamics

 Faculty: Baser, Cusick, Garcia, Guest, Lombardo, Makhnenko, Parker, Stillwell